eitansuez/ingress-to-gwapi/docs/index.md

 In this document, we will use a companion sample project that starts out using the ingress-nginx controller with the Ingress API.
 We will walk through and explore migrating this project to the Gateway API.

-For the new controller, We will explore [kgateway](https://kgateway.dev/), an open-source project recently contributed to the CNCF by Solo.io, and which implements the Kubernetes Gateway API.
+For the new controller, we will explore [kgateway](https://kgateway.dev/), an open-source project recently contributed to the CNCF by Solo.io, and which implements the Kubernetes Gateway API.

-## The example project

-[tbd]

-instructions:
-- clone the repo
+## What next?

+Follow the instructions on the next page to begin setting up your environment.

+Your first goal will be to reach an initial state where:

-- provision a cluster
+- You have a Kubernetes cluster hosting two distinct applications, with
-- deploy the workloads / applications
+- The ingress-nginx controller installed
-- apply the ingress configurations (https and manifests with tls termination)
+- Ingress resources configuring the flow of ingress traffic to your APIs and applications
-- test it

-## Tooling for migration

-Explore ingress2gateway.

-## The Gateway API

-Discuss how gw api is different from the ingress api

-## Install kgateway

-control plane
-provision a gateway dynamically discuss how now have more flexibility - can deploy multiple gateways, can use either a shared or dedicated model.

-configure the gateway
-switching dns
-progressive transition
-decommission ingress-nginx
-no more ingress api

-## Summary

-this isn't the end of the road. we haven't even discussed service mesh. in addition to configuring ingress, the gateway api can be leveraged to configure routing for internal traffic.
+You will next configure ingress with HTTPS to simulate a setup that is more aligned with real-world environment.

+From there, we explore migration to the Kubernetes Gateway API.